ethanmsl/Support-CLI/README.md

 ```zsh
 ln -s ~/.config/zsh/.zshenv ~/.zshenv
 ```
 Among the files you downloaded is a file (`.zshenv`) that will tell the [shell](https://en.wikipedia.org/wiki/Shell_(computing)) where lots of stuff is (e.g. the .config folder).
 If that file is in an alternate location the computer can't find it without reading the location from it....
 Catch-22.
 So we're creating a "symlink" that, effectively, makes the file accessible from _both_ locations at once.
-The computer will find it in twinned location, then read it, then find all the rest of our stuff. :)
+The computer will find it in its twinned location, then read it, then find all the rest of our stuff. :)

 ---